View

 Product Strategy

-Working closely with the marketing team I led the subscriptions page redesign and the on-site conversion rate optimisation programme which ran in parallel.
+Working closely with the marketing team, I led the redesign of the subscriptions page alongside a parallel programme focused on on-site conversion rate optimisation.

 "There was also a decision made to bring the two product SKU's together, creating two tiers instead, which would reduce confusion around why benefits could be found on both products."